-Footwear and Shoes, especially hiking boots – People will be traveling more by feed and conducting more manual labor.
-Resultant, footwear will wear-out much more quickly.
+Footwear and Shoes, especially hiking boots – People will be traveling more by feeding and conducting more manual labor.
+Resultantly, footwear will wear out much more quickly.
 If you have growing children, their feet will continue to grow, regardless if you are able to buy new shoes or not.
 One of my first acts if known that an economic collapse was about to occur would be to buy a ladder of larger shoes for each of my children.

 Detergents and cleaners – Sanitation will be the difference between health or illness after the collapse.
 You will be working outside with your hands, and be dirtier after the collapse.
 You’ll need to be ready to hand wash and line dry any dirty clothing.
 As such, you’ll need to be stocked up with cleaning supplies and detergents.

-Bleach – Bleach as limited shelf life.
+Bleach – Bleach has a limited shelf life.
 It degrades within a year or two.
-Bleach is very valuable to maintain home sanitation, cleaning clothing, and water preservation.
+Bleach is very valuable to maintain home sanitation, clean clothing, and water preservation.

 The following are items you are likely to be unable to acquire during the last five days before the collapse.